idmontie/ProjectManagementBlog/_posts/2015-10-27-the-scrum-guide.md

 The Team self-organizes and manages their own work.

 Development Teams have the following characteristics:
+* Self-organizing - No one, and I mean no one, tells the Development Team how to turn Product Backlog tasks into Increments.
+Not even the Scrum Master
+* Cross-functional - The team should have all the skills necessary to create a product Increment.
+* No titles - There are no titles for Development Team members other than Developer.
+No exceptions.
+* No sub-teams - There are no sub-teams in the Development Team.
+* Accountability lies with the entire Development Team

 ### Development Team Size

+The goal is to remain nimble and large enough to complete significant work within a Sprint.
+3-9 is a good range.
+Product Owner and Scrum Master roles are not included in this count unless they are also executing work on the Sprint Backlog.

 ### The Scrum Master

+The **Scrum Master** is responsible for ensuring Scrum is understood and enacted the theory, practices, and rules are adhered to.

+The Scrum Master is a servant-leader for the Scrum Team.
+The Scrum Master helps those outside of the Scrum Team understand their interactions with the Scrum Team.

+The Scrum Master serves the Product Owner in the following ways:
+* Finding techniques for effective Product Backlog management
+* Helping the Scrum Team understand the need for clear and concise Product Backlog items
+* Understanding product planning in an empirical environment
+* Ensuring the Product Owner knows how to arrange the Product Backlog to maximize value
+* Understanding and practicing agility
+* Facilitating Scrum events as requested or needed

+The Scrum Master serves the Development Team in the following ways:
+* Coaching the Development Team in self-organization and cross-functionality
+* Helping the Development Team create high-value products
+* Removing impediments to the Development Team's progress
+* Facilitating Scrum events as requested or needed
+* Coaching the Development Team in organizational environments in which Scrum is not fully adopted

+The Scrum Master serves the organization in several ways, including:
+* Leading and coaching the organization in its Scrum adoption
+* Planning Scrum implementations within the organization
+* Helping employees and stakeholders understand and enact Scrum and empirical product development
+* Causing change that increases the productivity of the Scrum Team
+* Working with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization